-We all remember Sainsbury’s most recent Christmas advert, set during World War 1 where soldiers from both armies met in no mans land to exchange gifts.
-The chocolate bar featured in the advert sold out due to popular demand, and it was one of the most talked about Christmas adverts of last year.
+We all remember the most recent Sainsbury’s TV advert.
+The one set during World War 1 where soldiers from both armies met in no mans land to exchange gifts.
+The chocolate bar featured in the advert sold out due to popular demand.
+Plus, it was one of the most talked about Christmas adverts of last year.
 The reason for this: there was a story to follow, and a sentimental one at that.

-You might think that corporate videos should just be fairly standard and as straight to the point as possible.
-Whilst this is true and you should always make sure your company’s message or product is portrayed in the truest form, there also has to be a factor that makes your video stand out from rest.
+Some will lead you to believe that corporate videos should just be fairly standard and as straight to the point as possible.
+Whilst this is true and you should always make sure your company’s message or product is portrayed in the truest form, storytelling in corporate videos is what helps them stand out more.

 Whilst we all know Google and wouldn’t think it even needed any more advertising, it shows how promoting their service through an engaging and emotional storyline can make even the simplest of tasks (like googling a sweet shop) into a video that you are much more likely to discuss with your friends.
 It didn’t get over 12 million views for no reason.

 We’re not saying that all corporate videos need to have a story.
 Sometimes, straight up product demos work perfectly.
 But it’s always worth thinking about weaving something a little different into your video that makes it stand out from the rest.